xaviermerino/ECE1552/Homework1/Readme.md

 ```

 ### Problem #2: More Palindromes
-Repeat problem #1, but instead of reading a five-digit integer, now you have to retrieve an input string of any size from the user.
+Repeat the previous problem, but instead of reading a five-digit integer, now you have to retrieve an input string of any size from the user.
 If you encounter white spaces, you need to ignore them, for example, the following are palindromes: “bob”, “a car a man a maraca”, “a nut for a jar of tuna”, etc.

 ```
 Enter a string (or -1 to quit): bob